 - 50% of all salespeople (including yours) stop calling a prospect after their first unsuccessful attempt at moving the sales process forward - a number that skyrockets to 95% to 98% after a salesperson's third unsuccessful attempt.

 - It takes about 7 to 21 personal touches before someone makes a buying/referral decision.

 - 80% of what you tell a prospective buyer or client in a face-to-face meeting is forgotten within 24- to 48 hours; over the phone, it takes less than 60-minutes for someone to forget 80% of what they were told.

 - People make buying decisions when they are ready; not when you or your salespeople want them to.

-IMPORTANT: Situations AND people change all the time at a business; from your competition falling short with their customer service efforts, a gatekeeper leaves, to a vendor taking a client's business for granted or increasing its price.
+IMPORTANT: Situations AND people change all the time at a business; from your competition falling short with their customer service efforts, a gatekeeper leaving, a vendor taking a client's business for granted, or a vendor increasing their price(s).

 Types Of Drip Marketing Campaigns.

 - SMS marketing for staffing firms, auto dealerships, insurance carriers, concert venues, pro sporting events, etc.

 - Posting an article a day to your social media page, i.e., LinkedIn, Facebook, Instagram, etc.